cmayron/Legal-Calculus/README.md

 # **ARTICLE IX — NON‑DEROGATION**

-**No component of the system — governor, workflow, role, operator, or Edition — may derogate from constitutional constraints.
-No shortcut, override, or discretionary exception is permitted.
-Non‑derogation binds all actions, all modes, all roles, and all Editions.
-Any attempt to bypass admissibility, STOP, record requirements, or Edition sovereignty is void ab initio and must be halted under STOP.**
+Non‑derogation is the constitutional guarantee that no component of the system — Governor, Workflow, Reviewer, Educator, Operator, Module, Calculus, or Edition — may weaken, bypass, reinterpret, or dilute constitutional constraints.
+No shortcut, override, exception, or discretionary deviation is permitted.
+Non‑derogation binds **all actions, all Modes, all Roles, all Workflows, and all Editions**.
+Any attempt to bypass admissibility, STOP, record requirements, or Edition sovereignty is **void ab initio** and must be halted under STOP.

 ---

+## **Section 1 — Absolute Constitutional Supremacy**

+Constitutional constraints supersede all system components, all operator intentions, and all workflow conveniences.

+No authority — human or machine — may authorize an action that violates constitutional structure.

+All powers are subordinate to admissibility, STOP, Edition sovereignty, and procedural record.

+---

+## **Section 2 — Prohibition on Bypass**

+No system may:

+- skip admissibility,
+- suppress STOP,
+- fabricate posture,
+- infer authority,
+- collapse roles,
+- blend Editions,
+- or continue execution under uncertainty.

+Any such attempt is constitutionally null and must trigger STOP.

+---

+## **Section 3 — Immutable Edition Sovereignty**

+Edition content may not be altered, supplemented, or reinterpreted at runtime.

+No Mode, Role, or Workflow may modify Edition rules, Modules, Calculi, or STOP Doctrine.

+Any deviation from Edition sovereignty constitutes structural violation.

+---

+## **Section 4 — Structural Enforcement**

+Non‑derogation is enforced through:

+- STOP,
+- admissibility gates,
+- preserved procedural records,
+- Edition‑bound Modules and Calculi,
+- and the closed constitutional loop.

+These mechanisms ensure that no unlawful continuation can occur.

+---

+## **Section 5 — Constitutional Purpose**

+Non‑derogation exists to prevent:

+- silent deviation,
+- unauthorized authority,
+- structural collapse,
+- probabilistic improvisation,
+- and erosion of constitutional guarantees.

+It ensures that LCES remains governed by law, not convenience.

+---

 # **ARTICLE X — PROCEDURAL PRIMITIVES**

-**Procedural primitives are the irreducible operations from which all workflows are constructed.
-They include posture declaration, evidence attachment, admissibility evaluation, STOP invocation, continuation certification, and record generation.
-Primitives are Edition‑defined and may not be altered at runtime.
-All higher‑order Modules and Calculi must compile to these primitives, ensuring that every action remains reviewable, reproducible, and constitutionally governed.**
+Procedural primitives are the **irreducible constitutional operations** from which all workflows, Modules, and Calculi are constructed.
+They define the lawful atomic actions of the system.
+Primitives are Edition‑defined and may not be altered, extended, or reinterpreted at runtime.
+All higher‑order structures must compile to these primitives, ensuring that every action remains reviewable, reproducible, and constitutionally governed.

+---

+## **Section 1 — Definition of Primitives**

+Procedural primitives include:

+- **posture declaration**,
+- **evidence attachment**,
+- **admissibility evaluation**,
+- **STOP invocation**,
+- **continuation certification**,
+- **record generation**,
+- and other Edition‑sovereign atomic operations.

+These primitives form the constitutional substrate of all workflows.

+---

+## **Section 2 — Edition‑Bound Authority**

+Primitives are defined exclusively by the Edition.

+No Role, Mode, Workflow, or operator may modify, replace, or reinterpret them.

+Any attempt to alter primitives is a constitutional violation and must trigger STOP.

+---

+## **Section 3 — Compilation Requirement**

+All Modules, Calculi, and workflows must compile to primitives.

+No higher‑order action may exist that cannot be reduced to a sequence of Edition‑defined primitives.

+This ensures that all behavior is:

+- traceable,
+- reviewable,
+- reproducible,
+- and structurally governed.

+---

+## **Section 4 — Record Integrity**

+Every primitive generates a preserved procedural record.

+These records form the authoritative trace of system behavior and serve as the basis for review, audit, and STOP enforcement.

+No primitive may execute without generating its record.

+---

+## **Section 5 — Constitutional Purpose**

+Procedural primitives exist to prevent:

+- unreviewable actions,
+- opaque workflows,
+- emergent authority,
+- runtime improvisation,
+- and structural ambiguity.

+They ensure that all computation remains grounded in constitutional law.

 ---

 # **LCES™ **FOUNDATIONAL PREAMBLE**